LiemDQ/LiemDQ.github.io/content/posts/electrosynthesis.md

 [^7]: This can also lead to heat being generated in an uncontrolled manner, which is considered very bad for running a safe and reliable operation.

 [^8]: I have some more ideas, if anyone's interested.
 Feel free to reach out.

+[^9]: Modularization for complex industrial projects is a fascinating and very complex topic, and I hope to discuss it in detail in a separate post at some point.